All Episodes

 It's just so funny.

-But the reason I called is um regarding I think you called it issue number four.
+But the reason I called is regarding, I think you called it issue number four.

-Uh I was watching the whole thing on Fox, and right as I'm pretty sure it was on that one, they showed the gum chewer, and she was rolling her eyes and had a mocking laughter smile on her face when he was saying all this.
+I was watching the whole thing on Fox, and right as I'm pretty sure it was on that one, they showed the gum tour, and she was rolling her eyes and had a mocking laughter smile on her face when he was saying all this.

 It was amazing.

-Yeah, well, let me explain what Hillary was reacting to there, because the the little known fact is that Bush made reference to previous presidents having done exactly what he's done, and Mrs. Clinton heard without his name being mentioned his name.
+Yeah, well, let me explain what Hillary was reacting to there because the little-known fact is that Bush made reference to previous presidents having done exactly what he's done.

-And the Democrats are trying to set Bush up as a criminal, that he has broken the law, and so by invoking all these past presidents, not by name, but saying, hey, we've all done it before.
+And the Democrats are trying to set Bush up as a criminal, that he has broken the law.

 There was another instance.

-She was glaring because I'm telling you folks, she is sick and tired of her husband become being the butt of all these jokes.
+She was glaring because I'm telling you, folks, she is sick and tired of her husband being the butt of all these jokes.

-Not sick and tech because it's unfair because sick and tech because it's warranted.
+Not sick and tired because it's unfair, but sick and tired because it's warranted.

 And it's just embarrassing to her.